armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

 ## Revert

-When you want to go back to OSS Spinnaker, you can basically repeat the same process as above, with OSS Halyard.
-Specifically, replace the Armory Halyard image with the OSS Halyard image, update Spinnaker version (from 2.x to 1.x), and `hal deploy apply`
+If you want to go back to OSS Spinnaker, you can repeat the same process as above with OSS Halyard.
+Specifically, replace the Armory Halyard image with the OSS Halyard image, update Spinnaker version (from 2.x to 1.x), and run `hal deploy apply`

 ## Troubleshooting

-Depending on what version of Halyard / Armory Halyard you're moving to/from, there may be some fields in your halyard configuration that are present in one version but not the other.
+Depending on what version of Halyard / Armory Halyard you're moving to/from, there may be some fields in your Halyard configuration that are present in one version but not the other.
 You'll see an `Unrecognized field` error like this:

 ```bash